-Since 2011, the Fairfield Foundation has been teaming up with Adventures in Preservation (AiP) to provide workshops on preservation, restoration, and archaeology to interested parties.
+Since 2011, the Fairfield Foundation has teamed up with Adventures in Preservation (AiP) to provide workshops on preservation, restoration, and archaeology to interested parties.
 After two successful workshops focused on restoration projects at the CAPE, we began to hold workshops focusing on the interplay between historic preservation and archaeology at the Fairfield plantation site, specifically aimed at techniques to stabilize the remaining foundations of the manor house.
 Volunteers like you are helping uncover fascinating glimpses into a world seldom recorded in historical documents.
 Excavations are revealing the long-lost layout and design of the manor house while creating the challenge of preserving what remains of this historic structure for the future.
 Each bit of work done furthers research into the site’s complex history, helping future visitors better understand the plantation era.
-Workshop participants will get valuable hands-on experience as they learn from experts in both archaeology and historic preservation.
+Workshop participants get valuable hands-on experience as they learn from experts in both archaeology and historic preservation.

 In 2023, Fairfield and AiP will host week-long workshops at Timberneck and Fairfield.
 Please contact us at [email protected] for more info about these and other upcoming activities.
 You can also find additional info at the AiP workshop website.
 Read about some of the past workshop experiences from 2012, 2013, 2014, 2017, and 2018.